jkoessle/ODCD-Framework/README.md

 ### E2E Platform
 With the E2E platform it is possible to preprocess labeled event logs and train and validate new models with user defined parameters.
 For this purpose, you need to adjust the configuration to your needs.
 #### Configuration Preprocessing
-The configuration file can be found [here](approaches\object_detection\utils\config.py).
+The configuration file can be found [here](approaches/object_detection/utils/config.py).
+All configuration variables are explained in detail [here](https://github.com/jkoessle/ODCD-Framework/wiki/Configuration-Variables).
 For preprocessing the following variables must be set or adjusted:
 ```sh
 ##### GENERAL CONFIG #####
 DEBUG = True